Apple, Google among dozens slamming discrimination against transgender people

 The letter, which was also signed by Microsoft, Intel and Cisco, among others, added that "transgender people are our beloved family members and friends, and our valued team members.
 What harms transgender people harms our companies."

-The letter doesn't specifically mention Trump but comes a little more than a week after Sen. Ted Cruz (R-Texas) set off a firestorm of protest when he told reporters that Trump was "looking at" making changes that would affect legal protections for transgender people and that there are "a lot of different things happening with respect to transgender."
+The letter doesn't specifically mention Trump but comes a little more than a week after Sen. Ted Cruz, a Texas Republican, set off a firestorm of protest.
+Cruz told reporters that Trump was "looking at" making changes that would affect legal protections for transgender people and that there are "a lot of different things happening with respect to transgender."

 The Trump administration is suggesting a rollback of the more expansive gender identities originally contemplated by the Obama administration, according to the language of a draft memo obtained by CBS News.
 The memo, which is believed to be a few months old, suggests that people should be categorized for Title IX considerations solely by the biological traits with which they were born.